Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 Moderators have similar powers but only for a particular thread ID (href).

-TODO: how to set these

 For security reasons you must set these outside of the Speakur interface by directly inserting the values into your Firebase app.

+TODO: explain how to set these...

 ### TODO List